tredontho/purescript-book/text/chapter5.md

 ## Exercises

-1. (Medium) Extend the vector graphics library with a new operation `area` which computes the area of a `Shape`.
+1. (Medium) Extend the vector graphics library with a new operation `area` that computes the area of a `Shape`.
 For the purpose of this exercise, the area of a line or a piece of text is assumed to be zero.
 1. (Difficult) Extend the `Shape` type with a new data constructor `Clipped`, which clips another `Picture` to a rectangle.
 Extend the `shapeBounds` function to compute the bounds of a clipped picture.
-Note that this makes `Shape` into a recursive data type.
+Note that this makes `Shape` into a recursive data type. _Hint_: The compiler will walk you through extending other functions as required.

 ## Conclusion